Special Relativity -- Applications to astronomy and the accelerator physics: Relativity and X-Ray Free Electron Lasers

+We now examine the case where the electron beam is accelerated in the lab frame to acquire a small transverse velocity component $v_y$ along the $y$-axis.
+This raises an important question: how should synchronization be defined in the lab frame after this acceleration?
+Prior to the kicker setup, we chose a Lorentz coordinate system for the lab frame.
+After the beam acquires a small transverse velocity $v_y$, maintaining the original synchronization leads to complications in the electrodynamics of moving charges.
+As a result of such a boost, the transformation of time and spatial coordinates has the form of a Galilean transformation.

+To maintain a Lorentz coordinate system in the lab frame following the acceleration, it is necessary to perform a clock resynchronization.
+Specifically, this involves a time shift of the form given in Eq.~\ref{GGT3}: $t \to t + yv_y/c^2$.
+This adjustment is valid in the first-order approximation, where $v_y/c$ is so small that $v_y^2/c^2$ can be neglected and one arrives at the coordinate transformation $y \to y + v_yt$, $t \to t + yv_y/c^2$.
+This differs from a pure Galilean transformation by the inclusion of the relativity of simultaneity—the only first-order relativistic correction in $v_y/c$.

+This resynchronization introduces a time shift for electrons located at different transverse positions.
+For instance, electrons at a transverse position $y$ with maximum density will cross the lab frame’s $y$-axis at a later time compared to electrons at $y =0$.
+The resulting time shift is given by $\Delta t = yv_y/c^2$.
+This time shift results in an effective rotation of the modulation wavefront by an angle: $v_z\Delta t/y = v_zv_y/c^2$ in the first order approximation.
+In ultrarelativistic limits, $v_z \simeq c$, and the modulation wavefront rotates exactly as the velocity vector $\vec{v}$.

-What does this wavefront readjustment mean in terms of measurements?
-In the absolute time coordinatization the simultaneity of a pair of events has absolute character.
-The absolute character of the temporal coincidence of two events is a consequence of the absolute time synchronization convention.
-According to this old kinematics, the modulation wavefront remains unvaried.
-However, according to the covariant approach we establish a criterion for the simultaneity of events, which is based on the invariance of the speed of light.
-It is immediately understood that, as a result of the motion of electrons along the $y$ axis (i.e. along the plane of simultaneity before the boost) with the velocity $v_y$, the simultaneity of different events is no longer absolute, i.e. independent of the kick angle $\theta = v_y/c$.
-This reasoning is in analogy with Einstein's train-embankment thought experiment.
+What does this readjustment of the wavefront mean in terms of measurements?
+In the framework of absolute time coordination, simultaneity between two events is considered absolute.
+This absolute nature of temporal coincidence stems from the convention of absolute time synchronization.
+In this classical kinematics view, the modulation wavefront remains unchanged.
+However, within the covariant approach, we adopt a criterion for simultaneity based on the invariance of the speed of light.
+It becomes evident that, due to the motion of electrons along the $y$-axis (i.e., along the plane of simultaneity prior to the boost), with a velocity $v_y$, the simultaneity of events is no longer absolute.
+Instead, it becomes dependent on the kick angle $\theta = v_y/c$.
+This reasoning mirrors the principles of Einstein’s train-embankment thought experiment.